AlessandroPerazzetta/proxmox-backup-restore/README.md

 ## Notes

-- Backup files are stored in the default Proxmox backup location
+- Backup files are stored in the specified backup location
 - Make sure to have enough free space before running backups
 - Original VM IDs and names are preserved in backup files